 Loch Muick Circuit

 I was 23 the first time I visited Loch Muick at the base of Lochnagar.
 Despite a lifetime of growing up outside and adventuring on the west coast, I had never really explored the countryside closer to home.
-My boyfriend (now husband) took me there to celebrate our 6 month anniversary (and its things like this that explain why he is now my husband of many years).
+My boyfriend (now husband) took me there to celebrate our 6 month anniversary.
 It was August, the sun was beating down and the purple heather carpeted the hills.
 We walked round in a clockwise direction, eventually venturing onto a narrow path cut into the hillside before reaching a shingle beach at the end where we stopped to enjoy a home made picnic of thick cut ham sandwiches and crunchy apples.

 Returning on the other side of the loch we took a detour up to Glas-Allt falls enjoying the views down the loch and over to Broad Cairn.
 (Following this path further will eventually take you to the top of Lochnagar).
 The circuit (without the waterfall detour) stretches for 7.75 miles and takes about 3-3.5 hours.
 It’s one that I have enjoyed many times since and now share with my children (7 and 4).
 The path is mostly good other than a section at the far end on the left side of the loch which is narrow and cut into the hills and not suitable for wheels.
 Our children love to take their bikes and we stick to the path on the right side of the loch when they have them.
 Some of my closest wildlife encounters have taken place here.
 From the mighty stag and herds of deer to red squirrels and birds of prey.
 This year we even encountered an adder basking in the hot sun on the main path.